Hollywood Park, Texas: Education

 Hollywood Park is within the North East Independent School District.

-Hidden Forest Elementary School, Bradley Middle School, and Churchill High School in San Antonio serve Hollywood Park.
+Zoned schools are as follows: Hidden Forest Elementary School, Bradley Middle School, and Churchill High School in San Antonio.

 History

 The Town of Hollywood Park was officially incorporated on December 7, 1955, after residents were concerned about losing the neighborhood's autonomy to San Antonio.
 The community has a distinctly rural feel and residents often build homes they intend to live in for the rest of their lives.
 Many of the community's leaders of today are the children and grandchildren of some of the original residents.

 The Police Department was established in 1955 soon after the town was incorporated.
 John Nelson was hired as its first Police Chief.
 The police car was a Ford Fairlane 500.
 Shortly thereafter, a few volunteer part-time policemen joined the force.
 When the town was formed, water hoses had to stay connected at each residence and ready to use in case of a fire.
-In 1958, a group of men joined together and a couple of volunteers attended the Firefighters School at Texas A&M University, and the Hollywood Park Volunteer Fire Department was founded.
+In 1958, a group of men joined and a couple of volunteers attended the Firefighters School at Texas A&M University, and the Hollywood Park Volunteer Fire Department was founded.
 That year all the firemen had was a small pump unit.
 Robert Oakes, as general chairman, and many volunteers organized the first Hollywood Park Volunteer Fire Department Benefit Barbeque held June 22, 1968, at Raymond Russell Park.
 Volunteers prepared all the food.
 746 people went through the serving line.
 The event was held for many years at Raymond Russell Park with games for the entire family and a live band.
 Funds were raised for equipment and to purchase 20 new two-way portable alerting units.
-Fred T. Keepers, Jr. was Fire Chief from 1967–1978.
+Fred T. Keepers, Jr. was Fire Chief from 1967 to 1978.
 By 1969, eighteen dedicated volunteers provided protection for the 612 residents of Hollywood Park, Hill Country Village, as well as over a large area of ranchlands in the northernmost sections of Bexar County.
 The City provided the firemen with bright yellow uniforms, but they got no other compensation for their duty.
 The largest fire occurred in August 1968 when a grass fire erupted near Hwy 281 and burned off 3,000 acres.
 By 1973, there were 29 volunteers.
 A new Rescue Unit was purchased through fund raising projects and donations.